Remote Learning With Exemplars

-Are you a student working on Exemplars math tasks from home?
+Are you working on Exemplars math tasks from home?

-This video tutorial is designed specifically for kids to help them get started with our problem-solving process.
+This video tutorial is designed specifically for kids (and their parents) to help them get started with our problem-solving process.
 We hope you find it useful.

 What Does A Strong Solution Look Like?

 Upon completing an Exemplars task, what should a student’s final problem-solving solution look like?
 What should be included?

 In this video, we will walk students (and their parents) through what they should be thinking about and what they should include to create strong math solutions.

 In this video tutorial, students will learn how to use Kami, a PDF editing and annotating app created specifically for schools, to create a digital Exemplars task solution.
 They'll be able to record a video or voice memo, type their thoughts and draw representations.